 Thanks for stopping by.
-My upcoming novel MIKE SIERRA ECHO is looking for a home with one of the Big Four publishers.
-Check out the concept art page and learn why you need to read and support this heartfelt middle-grade scifi adventure.
+My upcoming novel MIKE SIERRA ECHO is looking for a home with one of the Big Four publishers and a literary agent.

 Information for Publishers and Lit Agents